lostintransaction/lostintransaction.github.io/_src/posts/2014-03-15-adding-openssl-bindings-to-racket-via-its-ffi.md

 the C functions are now named `sha256/bytes` and `ripemd160/bytes`, and these functions consume and produce bytes.
-We additionally define `sha256` and `ripemd160` functions which have optional keyword arguments for conversion of the input and output. `sha256` and `ripemd160` consume hexadecimal strings by default.
+We additionally define `sha256` and `ripemd160` functions which have optional keyword arguments for conversion of the input and output.
+These functions consume and produce hexadecimal strings by default.

 ```racket
 #lang racket/base